Collaborative Leadership Initiative Elders Rodney Burns, Stan McKay, and Garry McLean, discuss reconciliation.

 Six-years later, Reverend McKay became Moderator, the highest spiritual position possible in the United Church hierarchy.
 The prefix “Very Reverend” has been part of his name ever since.
 By becoming the first Aboriginal person to lead the United Church, serving from 1992-94, Reverend McKay had again made history.
 First ordained in 1971, this Cree from the Fisher River Reserve in Manitoba, has been at the forefront in joining Aboriginal spirituality with the teachings of Christ.”(via inspire.ca)

-Rodney McDonald is one of the longest term and most respected mayors in Southern Manitoba.
+Rodney Burns is one of the longest term and most respected mayors in Southern Manitoba.
 The Association of Manitoba Municipalities gave him a long service award in 2013 for the for his 25+ years of municipal service.

 Rodney, Stan, and Garry Say: